-The investment by alternative operators allowed for significant price and service innovation to the benefits of French consumer.
+The investment by alternative operators - in addition to the investments made by the incumbent operator to deploy ADSL on the whole French territory - allowed for significant price and service innovation to the benefits of French consumers.
 A decrease in the existing level of infrastructure competition would be detrimental to both the consumers and the alternative operators since it would jeopardize the return on investment on the significant sunk costs spent on the extensive rollout of their backhaul network.
 When a NGA approach was defined in France, securing a passive access to the NGA networks under construction was thus of the utmost importance.

-Back in 2008, Arcep identified credible intention of several operators to rollout and operate FttH access networks, from both incumbent operators, alternative national operators or local operators backed by local authorities' funding.
+Back in 2008, Arcep identified credible intention of several operators to rollout and operate FTTH access networks, from both incumbent operators, alternative national operators or local operators backed by local authorities' funding.
 As this was likely to result in a drastic change in the outlook of the wholesale (physical) network infrastructure access market, with the multiplication of network access providers, new regulatory tools were required to streamline the long-run regulation of a multiplicity of network access providers of local reach.